 Set up an unstructured round asking people to make statements beginning with: “If I could change one thing in the group it would be...”, “What upsets me about this group is ...”.
 Do not allow anyone to respond to the withholds or start a discussion.
 Make sure that everyone has a say – it is highly unlikely that someone is completely happy with a group.
 At the end of the round, see if any themes have emerged and if anyone wants their issue discussed.

-Here are several quick and easy methods to gauge group opinion, so that you can rapidly drop unpopular ideas:
+There are several quick and easy methods to gauge group opinion, so that you can get a sense of which issues people have most interest in...

 2 – 5 minutes; any number of people

 Obvious but effective.
 Run through your list or agenda and get a preliminary show of hands on how important each item is to the group.
-Those options that have less support are good candidates for being quickly scrapped.
-Remember to check with the people that made a suggestion before scrapping it - it's best to avoid upsetting them for the rest of the meeting.
-It's also possible that an idea that's not popular at first glance can become the favourite on closer examination.back to quick and easy prioritisation tools ^
+Those options that have less support are good candidates for being set aside.

 5 – 10 minutes; any number of people